 4. “You did it — here’s how much was raised!”

 - Record a video of all of the students from the school cheering while holding up a giant paper sign that says, “THANK YOU!”
 Write in the caption how much was raised and if you met your goal.

 - Make sure to do this video as soon as possible the first week back to school.
 Your donors, students, and their families are holding their breath with you and are excited to know the results of the fundraiser.
-Make social media be the big reveal.
+Your social media post is the big reveal.

 If you don’t have an automated emailing system in place, make sure to have a thank you email template ready, so you can email contributors right away.
 It encourages repeat giving in the future.

-Whether you fundraise once or multiple projects throughout the year, use FACTS Giving – a brand-new, inexpensive fundraising platform – to increase donations, track goal progress, and easily rally your supporters.
+Whether you fundraise once or do multiple appeals throughout the year, you can use FACTS Giving to increase donations, track goal progress, and easily rally your supporters.
 (Donors can even text to give.)